Choosing a new home builder

 Questions about building regulations and compliance

 During a site visit, inquire about the builder's compliance with building regulations.
-Understanding their approach to legal requirements and safety standards is crucial.
+Approach to legal requirements and safety standards is very important.
 Ask specific questions about how they ensure compliance in their building works.
 Knowledgeable builders will confidently address these queries, showcasing their expertise.

 Verifying builder's insurance and VAT registration

-Verifying these elements before work begins ensures that you choose a builder who not only meets legal standards but also values transparency and professionalism.
-This careful vetting process helps in building a trusting relationship with the builder for your new build home.
+Verify these elements before work begins so that you choose a builder who not only meets legal standards but also values transparency and professionalism.
+This careful vetting process helps in building a trusting relationship with the builder.

 Negotiating with your chosen builder

-When finalising the contract with your building contractor, clarity and completeness are paramount.
-Ensure the contract includes detailed descriptions of the work, materials, and timeframes.
+When finalising the contract ensure that the contract includes detailed descriptions of the work, materials, and timeframes.
 It's advisable to include a clause for handling unforeseen circumstances.

 This protects both parties if the job encounters unexpected challenges.
 Specify payment schedules and the process for authorising additional costs.
-Remember, a well-drafted contract is your safeguard throughout the building process.
+A well-drafted contract is your safeguard throughout the building process.

 Negotiating payment schedules and terms